sasgithub/Data_Analytics_cs/case-study/viz/Non-Tourist_Customer_Distribution_Station_to_Station_Distance_spatial.md

 ##### Purpose

-This visualization is intended to show the typical ride distance for casual users avoiding tourist destinations.
-It highlights the patterns in short-to-moderate-distance usage of the bike-sharing system.
+This visualization illustrates the spatial extent of trips, showing how far non-tourist customers typically travel between stations across the system.

 ##### Observations